Hurricane Survival Tips: How My Family Survived a Category 4 Hurricane Twice!

 My sister was without power for at least a month after Hurricane Ian.
 While she had a generator, she and her family stayed in line for seven hours just to get gas to run it!
 To avoid long lines to get gas, it is a good idea to keep a stock of gasoline in a safe place to use after the storm for your generators.

-It is also a good idea to store propane or lighter fluid and charcoal for your grill to cook your food during the power outage, even if all you have is canned food.
+It is also a good idea to store propane or lighter fluid and charcoal for your grill to cook your food during a power outage, even if all you have is canned food.

 Light your rooms at night with LED candles and solar lights that are kept charged in the sunlight during the day.
 Place charged solar lights in your bathrooms, kitchen, walkways, and children’s rooms to help keep your home well-lit during the night hours until the power is restored.